Wednesday, 23 January 2008

 India is the world’s latest quotation mark.
 Nepal has become a question mark, Sri Lanka an oversized exclamation mark; and Bangladesh is imprisoned between brackets, the space for leeway decreasing by the day.
 Pakistan is teetering towards a full stop.
 China has turned into yesterday’s paragraph: still impressive, but with the contradictions becoming evident through cracks separating sentences.

 And last night, I was reading the article by Amira Hass on Arundhati Roy in the Italian magazine, Internazionale.
 And, I was thinking about the differences in their view points, between the India described by M. J. Akbar and that described by Arundhati Roy.
-They do not seem to be same countries.
+They do not seem to be talking about the same country.

-Is Arundhati exagerating or is Akbar talking about illusions?
-Probably the truth lies some where in between or a little on both sides.
-While we have many Akbars, persons who see India as progressing and developing, there are not many Arundhatis talking about what is happening to those who can't be heard.
-Even when there are persons like Arundhati, I guess that it is not so pleasant to listen to them.
+Is Arundhati exaggerating or is Akbar talking about illusions?
+Probably the truth lies a little on both sides.
+Persons like Arundhati, I guess that it is not so pleasant to listen to them.
 Like for me.
 I would rather listen to Akbar any day.

 Even Arundhati does not have any illusions about the persons for whom she raises her voice.
-"If at the end of so many battles, we shall win, the persons whom we are defending, you will see, those same persons will the ones to hang us first on a tree.
-I am talking about Maoists and islamists of Kashmir: at times we take sides of persons, who do not have place for us in their imaginations."
+"If at the end of so many battles, we shall win, the persons whom we are defending, you will see, those same persons will be the ones to first hang people like us on a tree.
+I am talking about Maoists and Islamists of Kashmir: at times we take sides of persons, who do not have place for us in their imaginations."

 Sunday, 20 January 2008